 Still stumped?
 Try reducing the sauce down even further so more of the liquid cooks off and the mixture thickens.
 If that doesn’t work, add a thickener like gelatin, pectin or a cornstarch slurry (cornstarch whisked into juice or water).
 Let the sauce cool before refrigerating to completely set.

-If you’re making a molded, gelatin-based cranberry sauce, here are a few things to keep in mind: oil the mold lightly before pouring in the cranberry sauce base, and be sure to give it plenty of time to set (overnight is usually best).
+If you’re using a cranberry mold to making a gelatin-based cranberry sauce, there are a few things you’ll want to keep in mind.
+First, oil the mold lightly before pouring in the cranberry sauce base, which will help the mold release when it’s time to plate your dish.
+Second, be sure to give it more than enough time to set (when in doubt, overnight is usually best).

 When you’re ready to serve, submerge the bottom of the mold in warm water to loosen the sauce.
 Run the tip of a paring knife around the edge of the mold, then invert it from the mold onto a plate.

 Serving homemade cranberry sauce is simple: Pour it into a serving bowl with a spoon, and either place it on your buffet with the rest of your meal, or pass it around the table family-style.

 The jiggly canned sauce is a little less obvious.
 Most cooks simply slice the cylinder into discs and layer them in an attractive pattern on a plate.

 To make sweet, canned cranberry sauce your own, try some add-ins:

 - Fresh fruit: Slices of pineapple, orange, grapes and apple add flavor and crunchy texture to the standard sauce.
 Try a sprinkling of citrus zest, too!
 It adds brightness.

 - Nuts: Chopped walnuts, pecans or other festive holiday nuts add an earthy touch and can help counter the sweetness of the sauce.